alessandroraffa/bootstrap-modal/README.md

 *A simple function for creating modals*

-bootstrapModal helps you rapidly use Twitter Bootstrap modal JavaScript plugin for creating alerts, notifications, confirm modals and more.
+bootstrapModal helps you rapidly use <a href="http://twitter.github.com/bootstrap/javascript.html#modals">Twitter Bootstrap modal JavaScript plugin</a> for creating alerts, notifications, confirm modals and more.

-Just write:
+With bootstrapModal you do not need to add any HTML hidden div.

+Just include jQuery 1.8 and Bootstrap 2.2.1.

+Write:

 ```javascript
 $().bootstrapModal({